Is Online for You?

 Online courses provide greater flexibility in taking classes between work, family responsibilities, and our busy lifestyles.
 But they do require you to be more self-motivated and self-disciplined than most on-campus classes.
 Online classes require as much time, if not more time, than a face-to-face class.
 Most of the class is delivered through a text-format so you will need to be comfortable reading from a computer screen and following written instructions.
 Your participation in class will be through e-mail, online discussion, and a Web-based learning management system called Angel.

-Angel is a learning management system which allows students and faculty to participate in classes delivered through the Internet.
-Angel enables instructors to provide students with course materials, discussion boards, online quizzes, and a variety of academic resources.
-To access Angel, use the steps below.
+Blackboard is a learning management system which allows students and faculty to participate in classes delivered through the Internet.
+Blackboard enables instructors to provide students with course materials, discussion boards, online quizzes, and a variety of academic resources.
+To access Blackboard, use the steps below.

 - Log into mySTAR using your nine digit student ID number and your password.
 Student Services can provide your ID number if unknown and the Central Help Desk will assist with logging onto mySTAR if problems occur.